 The Impact – What Did It Mean?

 These mild symptoms were enough to worry me, so I started searching, going to various doctors, trying to find out what was wrong.
 Mainly short term memory loss made life really hard.
 I finally saw a neurologist.
 The neurologist found one of the two components in my brain (almoloyd plaque) that identifies Alzheimer’s.
 Eventually, the other component, called tau tangles, will form leading to full-blown Alzheimer’s.
 There is no specified time frame for when this will happen, but the norm is 10 to 12 years.

 What does it Effect?

 For me, my lifestyle, so far, is intact.
-But current information, learning, and day to day activities can give me pause.
+But current information, learning, and day to day activities gave me pause.
 Tell me something new, that I don’t know, and I’m likely to forget it quickly.
 I might remember that we discussed the topic but I struggle to remember the details.
-So repetition is key and the people around you will get very frustrated with you when they have to repeat themselves all the time! 🙁 I may ask a question about something that we already discussed. , but once reminded I’ll remember.
+So repetition is key and the people around you will get very frustrated when they have to repeat themselves all the time! 🙁 I may ask a question about something that we already discussed. , but once reminded I’ll remember.
 It’s very frustrating and, according to the doctors, it will get worse over the years.
 This disease puts me in full panic mode for each occurrence of forgetfulness.
-My mother passed away from this awful disease on July 11, 2005, but she was well incapacitated and struggled daily with ‘life stuff’ way before that.
+My mother passed away from this awful disease on July 11, 2005, but she was well incapacitated and struggled daily with ‘life’ stuff’ way before that.